zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

     If Alex is onboarding as a scrum master with the IBM team, she will want to be added as a Developer on "TEAM - IBM" at `jatic/ibm` and "JATIC Scrum Masters" at `roles/scrummasters`.

     Because Alex was added to the groups "TEAM - IBM" and "JATIC Scrum Masters", she will automatically be sent meetings for their scrum meetings, as well as the scrum of scrums.

-### Setting up a personal access token

-Since our Gitlab instance requires 2FA to login, you will need to set up a personal access token to authenticate with Git or the Gitlab API.
-See [Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) from Gitlab for more details.

 ## Learning how to use Gitlab